Business process management software Process Management Examples

 Process management helps create a single source of truth that can be applied to each shipment to ensure consistent quality service.

 Production, quality control, finance, customer service, HR, and other departments are integrated into the process while data is centralized.
-This centralized database then makes for easy information sharing during each phrase of the shipping process.
+This centralized database then makes for easy information sharing during each phase of the shipping process.

 Processing loan applications